 This C&W classic harmonizes just fine for barbershop and has multi-cultural appeal.
 A Spanish translation of the chorus is included.
 Sing both choruses to please a wide audience, even in contest.

 This energetic uptune was arranged, and partially composed, for Michigan Jake.
 It was sung in a cartoon by the one and only Michigan J. Frog, for whom that gold-medal quartet is named.
-If your lead(s) can handle a disjunct melody, this lively number is for you!
+If your lead(s) can handle a disjunct melody—and words that are, in the words of great bass man Bill Myers, printed very close to the page—then this lively number is for you!